Manuteaa/dbd_autoSkillCheck/README.md

 Why does the script do nothing ?
 - Check if the AI model monitors correctly your game: set the debug option of the webui to "display the monitored frame".
 Play the game and check if it displays correctly the skill check
 - Check if you have no error in the python console logs
-- Use standard game settings (I recommend using 1080p at 100% resolution without any game filters): your displayed images "last hit skill check frame" should be similar with the ones in my examples
+- Use standard game settings (I recommend using 1080p at 100% resolution without any game filters, no vsync, no FSR): your displayed images "last hit skill check frame" should be similar with the ones in my examples
 - Check if you do not use a potato instead of a computer

 Why do I hit good skill checks instead of great ?
 Be sure :
 - Your game FPS >= 60
 - The AI model FPS >= 60
 - Your ping is not too high (<= 60 should be fine)
-- Disable Vsync and FSR in the game settings
+- Use standard game settings (I recommend using 1080p at 100% resolution without any game filters, no vsync, no FSR)
+- In the `Features options` of the WebUI, decrease the `Ante-frontier hit delay` value

 I have lower values than 60 FPS for the AI model, what can I do ?
-- Uncheck the `Reduce CPU usage` AI option in the Web UI
+- In the `Features options` of the WebUI, increase the `CPU workload` option to `normal` or `max`
 - Switch device to gpu
 - Disable the energy saver settings in your computer settings
 - Run the script in administrator mode

-Why does the AI model hit the skill check too early and fails ?
+Why does the AI model hit the skill check too early and fail ?
-- Uncheck the `Hit ante-frontier skill checks` hit option in the Web UI
+- In the `Features options` of the WebUI, increase the `Ante-frontier hit delay` value

 Does the script work well with the perk hyperfocus ?
 - Yes